JohanvandeKoppel/cudaAridlands/README.md

 Johan van de Koppel, Rohit Gupta, and Cornelis Vuik.
 2011.
 "Scaling-up spatially-explicit ecological models using graphics processors."
 Ecological Modelling 222.17: 3011-3019.

 To run this model, read the explanation on the main page https://johanvandekoppel.github.io.
+You need to have a CUDA-compatible video card, and on a Linux or Mac system, follow the explanation provided under "For Mac or Linux users".
+If you work under windows, you are unfortunately on your own the conquer "Visual Studio".

 Johan van de Koppel Februari 2015